The pandemic struck out of the blue and disrupted life for all, including Canadian employers and employees.

 The growth of the digital workplace also translates into a culture that encourages workforce diversity.
 Businesses are open to hiring resources from any part of the world because they are comfortable with the remote model now.

-Moreover, work from home is also poised to bring more women into the workforce in the future.
-It means that you can secure better resources for your company, regardless of their gender, ethnicity, and location.
+Moreover, working from home is also poised to bring more women into the workforce in the future.
+It means that you can secure better resources for your company, regardless of gender, ethnicity, and location.

-Adapting to the new realities of the workplace in 2021 may take some effort for Canadian employers.
-But it can also bring immense benefits for them, from higher flexibility and productivity to greater retention and loyalty, compliance with the government guidelines, and the assurance of securing talented resources from anywhere in the world.
+Adapting to the new realities of the workplace today may take some effort for Canadian employers but it can also bring immense benefits for them, from higher flexibility and productivity to greater retention and loyalty, compliance with government guidelines, and the assurance of securing talented resources from anywhere in the world.

-The sooner you embrace the reality, the more progressive and profitable your organization will become.
+The sooner you embrace the reality of the future of work, the more progressive and profitable your organization will become.